shadezer0/TinkerMachine/content/blog/pihole.md

       - NET_ADMIN
     restart: unless-stopped
 ```
-2. Run `docker-compose up -d`.
+- Run `docker-compose up -d`.

-Navigate to the web UI for Pi-hole which would be `192.168.1.2/admin` assuming 192.168.1.2 was the static IP assigned earlier.
+Navigate to the web UI for Pi-hole which would be for example `192.168.1.2/admin` assuming 192.168.1.2 was the IP assigned to the Pi.
 Hopefully you are able to see the admin login page where you can login with the password provided in the docker compose file.

-3. Monitor logs using `docker logs pihole`
+- Monitor logs using `docker logs pihole` in pi-hole does not start up correctly.
-4. Use the Pi-hole web UI to change the DNS settings _Interface listening behavior_ to "Listen on all interfaces, permit all origins", if using Docker's default `bridge` network setting
+- Use the Pi-hole web UI to change the DNS settings under *Interface Behavior* to "Permit all origins", if using Docker's default `bridge` network setting.
-5. Edit the `/etc-pihole-updatlists/pihole-updatelists.conf` file to add recommended adlists and whitelist.
+- Edit the `/etc-pihole-updatlists/pihole-updatelists.conf` file to add recommended adlists and whitelist.
 Restart with `docker-compose restart`

 ```bash
 .